au-ts/cogent/doc/reference/types.rst

 ------------------------------

 One kind of restricted types are *linear types*.
 A linear type has the specific property, that its values must be used *exactly once* in the program.
-What this means is explained in Section~\ref{expr-usage}.
+What this means is explained in :ref:`expr-usage`.
 Here it is only relevant that a type may be linear or not.

 Linearity is an inherent property of type expressions.
 Type expressions as they have been described until now can either